hikeventures/hikeventures.github.io/_posts/best/2016-04-18-best-wallet-hiking-backpacking.markdown

 Personally, I use both - a Fjällräven Zip Card Holder and sometimes an additional plastic bag when I go packrafting.

-The Chums wallet would be quite useful if you are into watersports such as kayaking or pack rafting.
+The Chums wallet would be quite useful if you are into watersports such as kayaking or packrafting.